ImperialCollegeLondon/rcds_intro_cpp/Chapter1/README.md

 ~$ cd CppCourse
 ~$ git pull
 ```

+## Setting up C++

+For some programming languages, like Python, R, Matlab - the so-called *interpreted* ones, there is just one program you need to open to write your code and then run it.
+For others, like C++, you will need one program to write your code, and then one program to *compile* it.

+A *compiler* is a program which takes the text file we have written and turns it into something we can run.
+Compilers do not look like normal programs, with windows and graphics.
+Instead they are run using the *command line*, or *terminal*.

+We are going to have two windows open at the same time:

+1. A text editor (we are going to use [VSCode](https://code.visualstudio.com/))
+2. The command line or terminal, where a C++ compiler has already been installed and is working

+*Integrated Development Environments* (IDEs) also exist, which often combine a text editor and compiler in one useful program: XCode, Code::Blocks and (to a lesser degree) Visual Studio Code are examples.
+In scientific computing, we typically develop on different machines to those we end up running on, so in this class we will keep the two ideas separate.

+### Getting C++ set up on the college computers running Windows
+1. Open a browser and navigate to Imperial College [Software Hub](https://softwarehub.imperial.ac.uk/?labs)
+2. Search for `Visual Studio Code` in the search box
+3. Visual Studio Code is one of the few search results.
+Just click `launch`  - done!
+4. Clear the search box and then search for `mingw` in the search box
+5. Among the small set of search results that pop up, launch `MinGW 1.0` (the newer version plays badly with Armadillo).
+6. You are all set!

 At this point you can try opening the documents just cloned with `gedit` or `code`, and for PDFs use `evince`.